marzmehr/representation-grant-app/web/README.md

-# Family Law Act Web
+# Representation Grant Web

 ## Overview

-The Web implements the user interface for Family Law Act, calling the API to manage data.
+The Web implements the user interface for Representation Grant, calling the API to manage data.
 The interface is served from an instance of [NGINX](https://www.nginx.com/).

 ## Development